-The origin of his fortune goes back to his childhood, since at the age of 10 he discovered a place where they sold candy wholesale and his first business was to resell that merchandise under the stairs of his house, located in Polanco, very close to Lincoln Park.
-In addition, the Lebanese-born businessman started working with his father, Julián Slim Haddad, since he was very young and thanks to him he had an approach to the world of finance and business, since he gave him basic lessons of financial education.
+The origin of his fortune goes back to his childhood since at the age of 10 he discovered a place where they sold candy wholesale and his first business was to resell that merchandise under the stairs of his house, located in Polanco, very close to Lincoln Park.
+In addition, the Lebanese-born businessman started working with his father, Julián Slim Haddad, when he was very young and thanks to him he had an approach to the world of finance and business since he gave him basic lessons of financial education.

-In addition, Julián Slim taught the telecommunications magnate how to manage his savings in order to better administer his expenses and income through notebooks that he himself gave him to make the corresponding records of his expenses, purchases and movements.
+In addition, Julián Slim taught the telecommunications magnate how to manage his savings to better administer his expenses and income through notebooks that he gave him to make the corresponding records of his expenses, purchases, and movements.
 When he was only 12 years old, the businessman managed to open his first checkbook and buy shares in the Mexican Stock Exchange (BMV).

-After studying at the Faculty of Engineering of the National Autonomous University of Mexico, where he received a degree in Civil Engineering, Carlos Slim began to lay the foundations of Grupo Carso, one of the largest and most important business conglomerates in Mexico and Latin America in infrastructure, construction, energy, industry and research.
-The formation of this consortium was due to the fact that he began to acquire industrial companies and, the profits collected from these businesses, he reinvested them or used them to acquire more companies.
+After studying at the Faculty of Engineering of the National Autonomous University of Mexico, where he received a degree in Civil Engineering, Carlos Slim began to lay the foundations of Grupo Carso, one of the largest and most important business conglomerates in Mexico and Latin America in infrastructure, construction, energy, industry, and research.
+The formation of this consortium was because he began to acquire industrial companies and, the profits collected from these businesses, he reinvested them or used them to acquire more companies.

 However, it was not until 1991 when Carlos Slim appeared for the first time in the list of billionaires published by Forbes.
 At that time, the magnate had a fortune of 1.7 billion dollars and was the second Mexican to enter the ranking, since the Garza Sada family had previously debuted on the list with a net worth of 2 billion dollars thanks to the operation of Grupo Alfa, a consortium that included businesses ranging from petrochemicals to tourism management.